Nothing like L.A.’s Got Talent had ever been tried in Echo Park, and it turned into a massive success.

 This event—masterfully curated by Mike Locker and Trenton Willey—was very simple in its design but ended up being so mind-expanding and avant-garde, I don’t think anyone knew what hit them.
 Comedians are who we want to be—channeling pain into laughs.
 “Life hurts, man, so now I hurt you with jokes.”
 Ouch!

-All these men are geniuses: Rick Shapiro, host Todd Baker, Dave Sirus, Joseph Larkin, Don Takano (respect), Brett Gilbert, Allen Strickland Williams, Eric Dadourian, Luke Pennington, Jared Whitham, Travis Mcfarland, DJ Baglady, Cole Miller (Human Hands).
+All these men are geniuses: Rick Shapiro, host Todd Baker, Dave Sirus, Joseph Larkin, Don Takano (respect), Brett Gilbert, Allen Strickland Williams, Eric Dadourian, Luke Pennington, Jared Whitham, Travis Mcfarland, DJ Baglady, Cole Miller (Human Hands), Dirty Disk.

 TOTALLY GAY NIGHT